NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

 As indicated already there are some limitations to NeuralVDB that we seek to improve in future work.
 While NeuralVDB can encode and decode most of the examples in a couple of minutes, some examples like the Disney Cloud takes nearly five minutes to encode and three minutes to decode.
 Also, the random query performance is comparable to the third-order interpolation of NanoVDB, but still slower than the first-order sampler, which is typically used in computer graphics applications.
-We expect to achieve improved performance by further reducing the size of the neural networks, e.g.~by means of improved feature mapping like neural hash encoding~\cite{mueller2022instant} and/or applying mixed-precision inference.
+We expect to achieve improved performance by further reducing the size of the neural networks, e.g.,~by means of improved feature mapping like neural hash encoding~\cite{mueller2022instant} and/or applying mixed-precision inference.
 Specifically for encoding/training, data-driven approaches like MetaSDF~\cite{sitzmann2020metasdf} can help warm starting the training process.
-Such warm starting feature has been already leveraged in our animated examples with great success.
-Also, while most of the offline compressors like Zlib~\cite{gailly2004zlib} or Blosc~\cite{blosc} have a few control parameters, NeuralVDB has even more hyperparameters that needs to be specified for optimal performance.
-This usability issue can be improved by systematic/automated parameter selection, potentially using data-driven approaches.
-Lastly, NeuralVDB shares one fundamental limitation with NanoVDB, notably not shared with the standard VDB, namely that it assumes the tree and its values to be fixed.
+Such warm starting feature has already been leveraged in our animated examples with great success.
+Also, while most of the offline compressors like Zlib~\cite{gailly2004zlib} or Blosc~\cite{blosc} have a few control parameters, NeuralVDB has even more hyperparameters that need to be specified for optimal performance.
+This usability issue can be improved by systematic/automated parameter selection, potentially using data-driven approaches. \doyubmr{Additionally, in the context of the temporal encoder, although initializing the network with the previous frame significantly diminishes artifacts, there is still a noticeable level of reconstruction artifacts present.} Lastly, NeuralVDB shares one fundamental limitation with NanoVDB, notably not shared with the standard VDB, namely that it assumes the tree and its values to be fixed.
 This is an assumption that we also plan to relax in future work.